Last Updated 23rd December 2022

 Best Areas to Live in York

-Each area has its own positives.
+Each of these areas has its own appeal.

 A very popular area with families, couples and first-time buyers, Badger Hill is a calm suburb located on the edge of the city centre.